calda/calstephens.tech/pages/photo-map-faq.md

 If Photo Map is unable to automatically find your photos, you can manually select any photo from your Photo Library.
 Tap on the region, tap on the **More Options (...)** button at the top-right corner of the sliding panel, and then tap **Choose Photo from Library**.

 {% include section.html name="Why doesn't Photo Map include a map for my country?" %}
-Photo Map uses high-resolution [GeoJSON shapefiles](https://geojson.org) to store how different regions are shaped, and to filter photo locations coordinates by region.
+Photo Map uses high-resolution [GeoJSON shapefiles](https://geojson.org) to store how different regions are shaped, and to filter photo coordinates by region.
 It's pretty easy to add new maps once I have high-resolution shapefiles.
 If you have shapefiles for your country and would like to see them added to Photo Map, [get in touch](/contact/)!